mickfuzz/phd4/_posts/thesis_chapters/2023-6-7-Discussion-Conclusion.md

 The working draft of this chapter now merges a proposed discussion chapter with the conclusion.

+#### Metaphors around creating space

+The title to this chapter was  _Seeding Game Making Communities to Facilitate Learner Agency_.
+This evolved to _Seeding and Nurturing Game Making Communities to Facilitate Learner Agency_.
+It could be extended to _Rewilding_ metaphor to reflect the importance of leaving learners to evolve their own processes as a form of authorial and transformational agency, albeit within the forms of pedagogical walled gardens explored in this chapter.
+The growing /agricultural metaphor can be compared with the metaphor for agency used in the discussion which is more nautical in flavour, led by Sannino's work on TADS and kedging anchor metaphor which is extended to incorporate a protected habour for novices in a creative environment.
+Similarly in the literature there is a thread around play-spaces and playgrounds.
+One common thread here is the importance of a sheltered learning environment and somewhat curated set of affordances.

+The process of Playtesting and working towards an external audience.

+Some of the processes for building community were more mutual - collecting requirements

+Creating documentation
+Other processess

+Of course this may make learners run into trouble if engaging outside of the harbour or in real situtations.

 ### Initial Discussion  Outline

 - Discussion around agency: Compare agency in design to different conception in research Tads sannino, relational etc